Predictions for 2023: Car Prices Fall as Dealers Suffer

 What a year it has been.
 2022 started with new and used car prices climbing to record highs, stubborn semiconductor chip shortages and a world at relative peace.
 As we wrap up the year and look forward to 2023, used car prices are tanking, new car inventory is rising, and global conflict has shaken everything from gas prices to automotive suppliers, in addition to affecting millions of lives.
-At YAA, we believe that knowledge is power, especially when it comes to car buying, selling and ownership experiences.
-Our very own Ray Shefska has these 5 predictions for 2023, inspired by over 40 years in the auto industry, and a keen eye for an auto industry undergoing profound change.
+Our very own Ray Shefska has these 5 predictions for 2023, informed by over 40 years in the auto industry.
 Let’s dive in.

 1. New Car Inventory Will Continue to Grow